-vNFS contains two extensions to the NFSv4.1 protocol to support file appending (see Section 3.1) and SSC (see Section 3.4).
+Protocol extensions. vNFS contains two extensions to the NFSv4.1 protocol to support file appending (see Section 3 [¶vread/vwrite]) and Server Side Copy (see Section 3 [¶vsscopy/vcopy]).
 Both extensions require changes to the protocol and the NFS server.
-We have implemented these changes in our server, which is based on NFS-Ganesha [13, 30].
-The file-appending extension was easy to implement, adding only an if statement with five lines of C code.
-In the server, we simply use the file size as the effective offset whenever the write offset is UINT64_MAX.
+We have implemented these changes in our server, which is based on NFS-Ganesha [11, 12, 30].
+The file-appending extension was easy to implement, adding only an if statement with 5 lines of C code.
+In the NFS server, we only need to use the file size as the effective offset whenever the write offset is UINT64_MAX.

-Our implementation of SSC follows the design proposed in the NFSv4.2 draft [20].
-We added the new COPY operation to our vNFS client and the NFS-Ganesha server.
+Our implementation of Server Side Copy follows the design proposed in the NFSv4.2 draft [17].
+We added the new COPY operation to our vNFS client and the NFS-

+Ganesha server.
 On the server side, we copy data using splice(2), which avoids unnecessarily moving data across the kernel/user boundary.
 This extension added 944 lines of C code to the NFS-Ganesha server.